emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 ## Project title

-# GDPR-compliant obfuscation of PII data in a file
+# GDPR-compliant obfuscation of PII data
 <br>
 <br>
 <br>

 ## Description <br>
+This project
-This project creates a Python library that will search through a given file for personally identifiable information (PII) stored under given fields and obfuscate the data under those fields. <br> <br>
+ - creates Python library obf_lib that will search through a .csv file at a given path for personally identifiable information (PII) stored under given fields
+ - obfuscate that data
+ - return the changed contents of the file in the form of a byte stream. <br> <br> <br>
-The calling procedure will supply this module with a json string that takes the following form:  <br>
+The calling procedure will supply library obf_lib with a json string that takes a form similar to this:  <br>
 ```
 """
 {